ptkdev/rpg-monster-telegram-game-bot/README.md

 ## 👨‍💻 Contributing

 I ❤️ contributions!
-I will happily accept your pull request!
+I will happily accept your pull request! (**IMPORTANT**: Only to nightly branch!)
 Translations, grammatical corrections (GrammarNazi you are welcome!
 Yes my English is bad, sorry), etc...
-Do not be afraid, if the code is not perfect we will work together 👯 and remember to insert your name in `.all-contributorsrc` and `package.json` files.
+Do not be afraid, if the code is not perfect we will work together 👯 and remember to insert your name in `.all-contributorsrc` and `package.json` file.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):